Why Imported Cars Are Harder to Insure

 Can I insure a grey market or JDM car with a regular insurance company?

-Some mainstream carriers like State Farm, Progressive, and USAA may offer basic coverage for legally registered imports, but they often can't process non-standard VINs and rarely offer agreed value policies tailored to these vehicles.
-For meaningful protection that reflects the true value of your import, a specialist insurer or broker is almost always the better path.
-Standard carriers risk significantly undervaluing your vehicle in the event of a total loss.
+Some mainstream carriers like Progressive, State Farm, and USAA may offer basic coverage for legally registered imports, but they often can't process non-standard VINs through their online systems and rarely offer agreed value policies tailored to these vehicles.
+For Progressive, you'll need to work directly with a licensed agent who can manually override the VIN field, and be aware of the $150,000 vehicle value cap.
+For meaningful protection that reflects the true value of your import, a specialist insurer or broker is almost always the better path — standard carriers risk significantly undervaluing your vehicle in the event of a total loss.
+Explore non-standard auto insurance options if mainstream carriers decline your application.

 Is right-hand drive car insurance available in all US states?

 Yes — RHD vehicles are legal to own and insure in all 50 states.
-However, not all insurance carriers are comfortable underwriting them, which can limit your options.
-Specialist brokers like Traction Insurance handle RHD vehicles regularly and can connect you with carriers that understand the configuration.
-Some states may have specific registration inspection requirements for RHD vehicles, so always confirm local DMV rules.
+However, not all insurance carriers are comfortable underwriting them, which can limit your options considerably.
+Specialist brokers like Traction Insurance handle RHD vehicles regularly and can connect you with carriers that understand the configuration, though Traction is currently available in Arizona, Colorado, New Mexico, Tennessee, and Texas, with more states planned.
+Some states may have specific registration inspection requirements for RHD vehicles, so always confirm local DMV rules before completing your purchase.

 What is the 25-year rule and how does it affect insurance?

 The 25-year rule is a federal regulation that allows vehicles aged 25 or more years to be imported into the US without needing to meet FMVSS safety or EPA emissions standards.
-This makes many classic JDM models eligible for legal street use without expensive compliance conversions.
-From an insurance standpoint, vehicles imported under this rule are generally easier to insure because they're compliant by default — though you'll still need proper documentation of the exemption.
+As of 2026, vehicles manufactured in 2001 or earlier are now eligible — opening up models like the Nissan Silvia S15, Mazda RX-7 Spirit R, Toyota Altezza RS200 (2000 builds), and early Nissan Skyline R34 GT-R (2001 builds) to legal import.
+From an insurance standpoint, vehicles imported under this rule are generally easier to insure because they're compliant by default, and they are exempt from the 25% Section 232 tariff — paying only the 2.5% base customs duty (plus any applicable reciprocal tariffs based on country of origin).
+Learn how classic car insurance policies are often the best fit for these newly eligible imports.

 What's the difference between agreed value and stated value insurance?

 An agreed value policy pays the full pre-set amount in the event of a total loss, with no depreciation applied — what you and the insurer agreed to at policy inception is what you receive.
-A stated value policy, by contrast, pays the lesser of the stated amount or the actual cash value at the time of loss, meaning you may receive significantly less than expected.
-For imported vehicles with no domestic market equivalent, agreed value coverage is strongly recommended to avoid an unexpected shortfall after a claim.
+A stated value policy, by contrast, pays the lesser of the stated amount or the actual cash value at the time of loss, meaning you may receive significantly less than expected if your vehicle's ACV is assessed below your stated figure.
+For imported vehicles with no domestic market equivalent, agreed value coverage is strongly recommended to avoid an unexpected shortfall after a claim — particularly as JDM values are appreciating rapidly in 2025–2026.
+See our full breakdown of agreed value coverage requirements for more detail on how to set the right policy value.